Arm Lift Surgery

 An arm lift is carried out to remove excess skin from the upper arm area.
 An upper arm lift is part of a cosmetic surgery procedure called ‘brachioplasty’ which is designed to remove skin and fat from various body areas.
 This sagging skin in the upper arm is usually caused by weight loss.
 However, the natural ageing process also causes skin to lose elasticity naturally.
 Many individuals find that the arms, in particular, lose their firmness as the layers of muscle and supporting fat become thinner.
 In such cases, an arm lift can help to restore and tighten these areas, giving a much firmer, youthful look and leaving you more confident to wear sleeveless tops and dresses.

 What is the Procedure for Arm Lift Surgery?

-A simple procedure performed under anaesthetic.
+Arm lift surgery is a simple procedure performed under anaesthetic.
 Incisions are made beneath the arm from the armpit downwards; the size depends on the individual.
-Excess fat and skin is then removed to give a more trimmed look to the arm and leaving them with a firmer feel.
+Excess fat and skin is then removed to give a more trimmed look to the arm and leaving a firmer feel.

 Procedure Time: 1.5 – 2 hours